xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

 ---
 # Expanding
 The example is using an approval type workflows to demonstrate triggering flows, sending notifications, and updating Azure DevOps.
 The xMatters flows can include other steps as well.
-This includes things like creating a ServiceNow ticket, Jira Issue, update a Slack/MS Teams channel, etc.
+This includes things like creating a ServiceNow ticket, Jira Issue, update a Slack/MS Teams channel, update status page, triggering other automation, of course sending notifications, etc.

 #### :warning: WARNING
 > When customizing for your use cases keep in mind that the Azure DevOps release gates use a polling mechanism.
 Keep the following points in mind when building or modifying a flow that is triggered by a release gate.
 The demo workflow tries to manage all these.